jluisrojas/FruterIA/README.md

 # FruterIA 🍎🍊🍌

-You can find the final report [here](report/Report3.pdf).
+You can find the final report [here](report/MCPR2020_paper.pdf).

 ## 🍉 Abstract

-The purpose of this investigation is to create a intelligent system for a Fruit Store that makes the checkout process easier.
-For this we propose using a Convolutional Neural Network, and during training we use techniques like transfer learning, fine tuning and data augmentation in order to make the system robust with a small dataset.
-To test this we introduce a new dataset of fruits images, and explore what will it take to make the system affordable and scalable.
+Payment of fruits or vegetables in retail stores normally require them to be manually identified.
+This paper presents an image clas- sification method, based on lightweight Convolutional Neural Networks (CNN), with the goal of speeding up the checkout process in stores.
+A new dataset of images is introduced that considers three classes of fruits, inside or without plastic bags.
+In order to increase the classification accuracy, different input features are added into the CNN architecture.
+Such inputs are, a single RGB color, the RGB histogram, and the RGB centroid obtained from K-means clustering.
+The results show an overall 95% classification accuracy for fruits with no plastic bag, and 93% for fruits in a plastic bag.

 ## 🍇 Setup